svelte alternatives and similar libraries

 Supporting Svelte

-Svelte is an MIT-licensed open source project with its ongoing development made possible entirely by the support of awesome volunteers.
+Svelte is an MIT-licensed open source project with its ongoing development made possible entirely by fantastic volunteers.
 If you'd like to support their efforts, please consider:

 Funds donated via Open Collective will be used for compensating expenses related to Svelte's development such as hosting costs.
 If sufficient donations are received, funds may also be used to support Svelte's development more directly.